Dark8203/vero-metrics/README.md

 * Pass the references and candidate (optional : custom prompt, metric name, metric description, polling flag and polling number).
 * Returns a final G-Eval score for the passed metric or prompt.

+#### Domain Overlap Score
+ * Calculates the domain specific overlap score.
+ * Pass key terms and generated output.
+ * Returns overlap score.

+#### Numerical Hallucination Score
+ * Calculates Numerical Hallucination Score.
+ * Pass retrieved context and generated output.
+ * Returns hallucination score.

 ### Ranking Metrics
 #### Mean Reciprocal Rank (MRR)
-* Direct implementation of MRR
+* Direct implementation of MRR.
-* Pass the reranked docs along with ground truth
+* Pass the reranked docs along with ground truth.
-* Returns MRR
+* Returns MRR.

 #### Mean Average Precision (MAP)
-* Direct implementation of MAP
+* Direct implementation of MAP.
-* Pass the reranked docs along with ground truth
+* Pass the reranked docs along with ground truth.
-* Returns MAP
+* Returns MAP.

-#### NDCG@k
+#### Reranker NDCG@k
-* Direct implementation of NDCG@k
+* Direct implementation of NDCG@k.
-* Pass the reranked docs along with ground truth and k value
+* Pass the reranked docs along with ground truth and k value.
-* Returns the NDCG@k
+* Returns the NDCG@k.

-#### Modified NDCG@k
+#### Cumulative NDCG
-* Unique implementation of NDCG@k that can be used to evaluate the cumulative performance of retriever and reranker
+* Unique implementation of NDCG@k that can be used to evaluate the cumulative performance of retriever and reranker.
-* Pass the reranked docs along with ground truth and k value
+* Pass the reranked docs along with ground truth.
+* Returns the NDCG.

+### Retrieval Metrics
+#### Precision Score
+* Calculates Precision Score.
+* Pass the retrieved context and the ground truth context.
+* Returns the context precision score.

+#### Recall Score
+* Calculates Recall Score.
+* Pass the retrieved context and the ground truth context.
+* Returns the context recall score.

+#### Context Sufficiency Score
+* Calculates the sufficiency score of retrieved context for the user query.
+* Uses LLM to score the metric.
+* Returns the context sufficiency score.

+#### Citation Score
+* Calculates Citation Score of the retrieved context.
+* Pass the cited context and ground truth citations.
-* Returns the NDCG@k
+* Returns the citation score.